Gamefist/Skuddbot-v2-wiki/Features/currencies.md

 ## Introduction
 Skuddbot features a currency system, with support for multiple currencies.
 Currencies can be spent, gained or lost by users.
-At the moment we have only one, but there are definetly more to come!

 ## Available currencies
 | Currency name | Technical Name | Used for              | Leaderboard? | Editable? |